Coronavirus: HSE emergency line ‘inundated’ with general queries

 (Left to right) HSE head of communications Paul Connors; interpreter Romy O’Callaghan; Anne O’Connor, HSE chief operations officer; Paul Reid, HSE chief executive; Dr Colm Henry, HSE chief clinical officer and Dr Sarah Doyle, consultant in public health medicine, are pictured at the HSE Covid-19 update on Tuesday.
 Photograph: Sasko Lazatov/Photocall Ireland.

-The HSE may run out of testing equipment for coronavirus in the coming days following a huge increase in the number of people worried they have the disease, officials have said.
+The HSE may run out of testing equipment for coronavirus for the coming days following a huge increase in the number of people worried they have the disease, officials have said.

 “We may run out of swabbing equipment” for carrying out tests before a consignment of 30,000 new kits arrives on Thursday, HSE chief operations officer Anne O’Connor conceded.